siddharthharshraj/nflo_schools/index.md

 - JWT tokens are used to protect login and dashboard access
 - PII (Personally Identifiable Information) is **never exposed to the frontend**
 - The system is fully **compliant with India’s Data Protection Agreement (DPA)** and **IT Act (2000 + Amendments)**
+- All APIs should run over HTTPS with TLS 1.2+
+- Maintain logs of data access and login attempts for traceability
+- Explicitly obtain and log consent from schools/students for storing their data

 SAFE Fintech is the sole data controller and custodian under this policy.